Monday, August 4, 2025

 About this book:

-Series: As of now, no. A stand-alone novel.
+Series: As of now, no. It seems to be a stand-alone novel.

 ~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*